 “Weight lifting and resistance training may have a stronger effect than cardiovascular exercise.
 At the end of the day, exercise is good so we promote it to people.
 That’s not why I tell my patients to exercise, because I’m not sure that it’s fully related to testosterone.”

 At home testosterone testing: The first step to understanding your hormones

 It's essential to test your testosterone levels if you want to rule out hormonal imbalances as a cause of your symptoms.

-Today, we see a widening testosterone market that promises to make men feel young, healthy and strong again.
-Dr. Cornier says that more than ever, men are trying to find a new solution to their low testosterone symptoms, adding that it may be higher to diagnose than we may have formerly thought.
+Today, we see a growing testosterone market that promises to make men feel young, healthy and strong again.
+Dr. Cornier says that more than ever, men are trying to find a new solution to the symptoms of low testosterone, adding that it may be harder to diagnose than we may have formerly thought.